megabreakage/resume/README.md

 **Description**

 This is a resume for *Martin Njuguna*.
-It contains information about his Experice Education, Skills, Hobbies & Intersts and his Attributes.
+It contains information about his Experience, Education, Skills, Hobbies & Intersts and his Attributes.

 This information is regarded public.
 Sharing should be minimal if any.